AlexandrosAntoniadis/ODUSSEAS/README.md

 CURRENT INSTALLATION REQUIREMENTS :
-Python 3, pandas version 0.20 (In a command terminal do: pip install pandas==0.20.3)
+Python 3, pandas version 0.20 (this specific version is needed, so in a command terminal do: pip install pandas==0.20.3)

 "ODUSSEAS.py" is the code we run.